Catalogue: Traditional Program: ADMINISTRATION OF THE CURRICULUM

 College credit will be granted to those high school students enrolling in Belhaven University who have completed courses in the International Baccalaureate Program with a score of five or better on each higher level examination.
 The courses for which credit will be awarded will be those subject courses that are a part of Belhaven's general education core.

-Experiential Learning Credit: (Maximum credit - 15 hours)
+Prior Learning Assessment (PLA) (Maximum credit - 15 hours)

-Credit for professional, biblical, or technical courses, licenses, certifications, workshops, etc. or for courses taken at non-regionally accredited institutions can be awarded if documented thoroughly.
+Credit for professional or technical courses, licenses, certifications, workshops, etc., can be awarded if documented thoroughly.
 Faculty members assess the validity of substantial documentation based on completion, clock hours, and content.
-The Portfolio I must include a résumé, an autobiographical sketch, and value of learning statement for each topic area.
+The Portfolio I must include a resume, an autobiographical sketch, and a value of learning statement for each topic area.
 One semester hour of credit may be awarded for 20 hours of instruction that is determined by faculty to be college level.
-(Per standards set by CAEL)

 Credit for Work Completed in Armed Service